Ohio Laws and Incentives

 Medium- and Heavy-Duty Emissions Reduction Grants

 The Ohio Environmental Protection Agency (EPA) provides matching grants of $50,000 to $2 million for the replacement or repower of medium- and heavy-duty, on- and off-road vehicles with new clean diesel or natural gas, propane, hybrid electric, or all-electric vehicles and equipment.
+Owners of eligible medium- and heavy-duty diesel fleets in priority counties must match at least 25% of funds, with larger matches required for some project categories.
 This grant program is funded by Ohio's portion of the Volkswagen Environmental Mitigation Trust.
-Owners of eligible medium- and heavy-duty diesel fleets in priority counties must match at least 25% of funds, with larger matches required for some project categories.
 Additional terms and conditions apply.
-The 2018 application period has closed, and grant awards will be announced in October 2018.
-For more information, including the request for proposals and grant application guidelines, see the Ohio EPA website.
+The program is not currently accepting applications (verified November 2018).
+For more information, including application periods, see the Ohio EPA website.

 Alternative Fueling Infrastructure Incentive

-The Ohio Development Services Agency administers the Alternative Fuel Transportation Program (Program), which provides financial assistance to businesses, non-profit organizations, school districts, and local governments for the purchase and installation of alternative fueling, blending, and distribution facilities or terminals.
-For more information, see the Program website.
+The Ohio Development Services Agency administers the Alternative Fuel Transportation Program, which provides financial assistance to businesses, non-profit organizations, school districts, and local governments for the purchase and installation of alternative fueling, blending, and distribution facilities or terminals.
+The program is not currently accepting applications (verified November 2018).
+For more information, see the Ohio Development Services Agency Alternative Fueling Stations website.
 (Reference Ohio Revised Code 122.075 and 125.831)

 Point of Contact